rkourdis/trajopt/README.md

 One day, I asked myself:

-> _If Boston Dynamics can make their robots do backflips, why can't I?_ 🤔
+_"If Boston Dynamics can make their robots do backflips, why can't I?"_ 🤔

 ... so I set out to build a quadruped 🤖.
 A few months later, with the quadruped at hand, I still had no clue _how_ to do the backflip.